 Question: I’ve seen on the Internet, TikTok I think, where I can put a trust structure in place to eliminate the BOIR requirement for my company.
 Why aren’t you telling your clients about that?

-Answer: We’re not telling our clients about this, because it’s false and misleading information that can get our clients fined or worse, sent to jail.
+Answer: We’re not telling our clients about this, because it’s false and misleading information that can get our clients fined or (possibly) sent to jail.
 Law 4 Small Business is a law firm, with attorneys, and therefore we’re subject to malpractice claims and have a duty to our clients to make recommendations in their best interest.
 Please be very careful where you get your advice on the CTA, BOI and BOIR reporting requirements.
 The penalties are very severe and costly.
 If you’re not talking to a law firm or attorney, please view what you’re told as suspect.
 To determine what our recommendation is for you, start with our FREE BOI Evaluation System.
+It’s anonymous and only takes 5-10 minutes.

 Question: Who is responsible for reporting BOI, the company or its beneficial owners?
 What happens if a beneficial owner doesn’t want to release his or her private information to the company, so the company can report their BOI?